 <ul> element selected.
 Good!
 According to the code, that is the one we should start with!

-Double click on the element to open up the Design pane.
+Double click on the element to open up the Styles pane.
 Give it the

 menu classes.
 The vertical class will align the menu vertically, beginning on the smallest screen.
 The medium-horizontal class changes the orientation to horizontal once it reaches a medium size, or breakpoint.
 The menu class is there to turn it into a flexible component for navigation.